tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   from pathlib import Path
   import hvplot
   import hvplot.pandas
+  from IPython.display import Markdown
   ```

+* Note that we are importing the `Markdown` module from the `IPython` library.
+We will use the `Markdown` module to display markdown text into the notebook programmatically.

 * Before creating the dashboard, we will first need to define the visualizations that will be shown.
 Therefore, using the DataFrames containing evaluation metrics generated from previous activities, we can create interactive hvPlot tables that allow for sorting of columns (ascending or descending) and row selection (selecting one or multiple rows).